 Passing sky-thrusting coastline, wild waves and time-forgotten forests, the infamous Highway One here travels through some of California's most captivating landscapes.
 No wonder tumultuous lovers Rita Hayworth and Orson Welles purchased a cliff-top cabin while navigating the highway – at every twist and turn, there's something utterly spectacular to see.
 Dreaming of taking the ultimate road-trip?
 Take a spin along the famous Highway One to California's Big Sur...

 The road well travelled (and for good reason!)

 This 193-kilometre road from San Francisco to Big Sur is a bucket-list drive for couples longing for the wind in their hair and salt in the air.
 Romantics will approach the winding drive from San Francisco through Monterey to Carmel and on to Big Sur in a convertible; realists will take a four-wheel drive to explore the plethora of side trails that lead to hidden coves.

 Highway One was built in the early 1900s by cheap convict labour.
-Prisoners were lured by a thirty five cent a day wage and the promise of reduced sentences to risk their lives constructing over thirty bridges including the famous concrete arched Bixby Creek Bridge.
+Prisoners were lured by a thirty-five-cent-a-day wage and the promise of reduced sentences to risk their lives constructing over thirty bridges, including the famous arched Bixby Creek Bridge.
 The result is an exciting driving route protected on one side by the Santa Lucia Mountains and perching cliff-side with endless ocean views where the sun drips golden hues onto the horizon come sunset.